Sausage Tortellini Soup

 Cook aromatics and sausage

-• Heat oil in a pan.
-Saute the chopped onion for a couple of minutes until it turns soft.
+• Heat oil in a pan(in the case of an Instant pot, in the inner pot itself).
+Saute chopped onion for a couple of minutes until it turns soft.
 Add minced garlic and sauté for a minute until the raw smell goes away.

-• Add the crushed sausage to the pan and cook until it no longer looks pink.
+• Add the broken sausage to the pan and cook until it no longer looks pink.

-Cook the aromatics and sausage as mentioned in the previous steps in the Instant Pot itself.
 Next, add the crushed tomatoes, paste, seasoning, salt, and stock to the pot.
-Mix everything well, and also scrape the bottom to remove the bits stuck to the bottom.
-They have a lot of flavor, and we do not want to lose that.
+Mix everything well, and also scrape the bottom to remove the bits stuck to the bottom to ensure you are not getting any burn notifications.

-Add dried tortellini and cover the lid.
+Add dried tortellini (don’t stir it, let it sit on top)and cover the lid.
 Let the pressure build and do its magic, cooking the ingredients.
 When it is time, release the pressure and uncover the pot.
-Add Half and half and mix well.
+Add half and half, and mix well.
 Let it simmer for half a minute.

 Serve by garnishing with grated parmesan and chopped parsley.